biancaduffeck/bubble-boy/README.md

 # bubble-boy

-Bubble Boy is a game that came from an Global Game Jam Ideia.
-Bubble Boy is a guy that works for a cleaning company, and he fights monsters made of trash
+Game dev based on Global Game Jam themed "Bubbles".
+Bubble Boy works for a cleaning company and needs to eliminate monstrous messes using his bubble net.

+This game is being made in Godot engine.
+Coding by me, art by [fpjuni](https://www.instagram.com/fpjuni/)

 This is a working in progress, the last compiled version is here: https://biancaduffeck.itch.io/bubble-boy